saudiequity/Abitur/README.md

 ▪︎ Real Estate Investment and Finance

-# TU Berlin

-▪︎ Data Engineering
+# CFA Institute Investment Foundations

 ▪︎ Dissertation about "IT Challenges in Mergers and Acquisitions"

-▪︎ CFA Institute Investment Foundations

 ▪︎ Private Banking